Moremar/IT_tutorials/Kafka/README.md

 Getting rid of Zookeeper also makes the Kafka configuration much easier to monitor and support.
 With Kraft, there is no longer a software managing the cluster.
 Instead, each broker is able to act as an entry point for any operation on the cluster.

+## Message Compression

+Producers usually send text-based messages (like JSON) and can compress the batches with the `compression.type` (none / gzip / lz4 / snappy...)

+The compression type can also be specified with the `compression.type` property in the broker.
+When set to `producer`, then it takes batches already compressed by producers and stores them as-is.
+When set to the same compression type as the producer, it also stores compressed messages as-is.
+When set to a different compression type (for ex `gzip` in producer and `lz4` on broker), it decompresses and recompresses to the broker compression format.

+There is no need to specify the compression type on consumer side, it automatically detects the compression type and decompresses messages.

+The `liger.ms` property specifies the time the producer can keep a message before sending it, so it can batch messages together (default to 0).
+Increasing it can improve performance by reducing the network traffic and improving compression.

+The `batch.size` property can be adjusted too to send bigger batches.

 ## Kafka Setup